-- ECG: Often normal when patient at rest or when pain-free; depression of the ST segment or T wave inversion signifies ischemia.
+- ECG: Often normal when a patient at rest or when pain-free; depression of the ST segment or T wave inversion signifies ischemia.
 Dysrhythmias and heart block may also be present.
 Significant Q waves are consistent with a prior MI.

 - 24-hour ECG monitoring (Holter): Done to see whether pain episodes correlate with or change during exercise or activity.
 ST depression without pain is highly indicative of ischemia.

-- Exercise or pharmacological stress electrocardiography: Provides more diagnostic information, such as duration and level of activity attained before onset of angina.
+- Exercise or pharmacological stress electrocardiography: Provides more diagnostic information, such as duration and level of activity attained before the onset of angina.
 A markedly positive test is indicative of severe CAD.
 Note: Studies have shown stress echo studies to be more accurate in some groups than exercise stress testing alone.

-- Cardiac enzymes (AST, CPK, CK and CK-MB; LDH and isoenzymes LD1, LD2): Usually within normal limits (WNL); elevation indicates myocardial damage.
+- Cardiac enzymes (AST, CPK, CK, and CK-MB; LDH and isoenzymes LD1, LD2): Usually within normal limits (WNL); elevation indicates myocardial damage.

 - Chest x-ray: Usually normal; however, infiltrates may be present, reflecting cardiac decompensation or pulmonary complications.

-- Pco2, potassium, and myocardial lactate: May be elevated during anginal attack (all play a role in myocardial ischemia and may perpetuate it).
+- Pco2, potassium, and myocardial lactate: May be elevated during the anginal attack (all play a role in myocardial ischemia and may perpetuate it).